FarjaalAhmad/farjaalahmad/README.md

 ## Hi there, I'm Farjaal Ahmad 🔥

 I made some things and do things just for fun.
-I can't live without Internet besides oxygen and water, ROFL.
+I can't live without Internet besides oxygen and water, LMFAO.
 I'm Full stack developer, Cyber Security Analyst, Penetration Tester, Red Team and CTF player.

 - 🌱 I’m just learning new thing in Cybersecurity and doing experiements.